harryjubb/bee_iot/README.md

     - Confirm the `pi` user can run Docker with `docker run --rm hello-world`
 - Confirm microphone presence and set microphone volume
     - Run `alsamixer`
+    - Press F6: select the sound card: e.g. typically "USB PnP Sound Device" for a USB microphone
     - Press F4: a microphone capture device should be available
-    - Use the up / down arrows to adjust the microphone volume.
-This can be tweaked later if needed
+    - Use the up / down arrow keys to adjust the microphone volume.
+This can be tweaked later if needed.
+Recommend maxing out the white bar (but not going into the red bar)
     - Press `Esc` to exit
 - Clone the repository
     - Install git with `sudo apt-get install -y git`